ItsAlanK/ItsAlanK/README.md

 ### Hey There! 👋 My name is Alan

-I am an aspiring software devloper studying full stack software development with Code Institute.
-I am working and studying from home in Wexford, Ireland
+I am studying full stack software development with Code Institute.
+I am working as a support advisor for Shopify from home in Wexford, Ireland

-- 👨‍💻 I'm currently working as a Merchant Support Advisor for Shopify
+- :computer: I'm currently working as a Merchant Support Advisor for Shopify
-- 🔭 I’m currently working on my 5th Portfolio Project with Code Institute
+- :school: I’ve just finished my 5th Portfolio Project with Code Institute
-- 🌱 I’m currently learning DJango
+- :thinking_face: Currently planning my next project